craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 #### Leeching (I - V)
 The weapon feeds on the blood of your enemies, and emboldens you to continue it's feeding.

-When you reduce a creature to 0 Hit Points using this weapon, you gain a number of Temporary Hit Points equal to your Proficiency Modifier plus the Patch's Power.
+When you reduce a creature to 0 Hit Points using this weapon, you may set your Temporary Hit Points to your Proficiency Modifier plus the Patch's Power.

 #### Walloping (I - V)
 This weapon packs one hell of a punch.